This document provides a walkthrough of the

 .circleci/config.ymlfile and make a commit.
 When you push a commit to GitHub, CircleCI will build and test the project.

 Success!
-You just set up CircleCI 2.0 for a NodeJS app.
-Check out our project’s build page to see how this looks when building on CircleCI.
+You just set up a Node.js app to build on CircleCI with version: 2.1 configuration.
+Check out our project’s pipeline page to see how this looks when building on CircleCI.